Ineos Grenadier: Design

 The Grenadier is powered by a choice of BMW six-cylinder engines; the 3.0L BMW B58 inline 6 petrol engine and the 3.0L BMW B57 inline 6 diesel engine.
 In the Grenadier, the B57 diesel engine makes 183 kW of power (3250-4200rpm) and 550 Nm of torque (1250-3000rpm).
 The B58 petrol engine makes 210 kW of power (4750rpm) and 450 Nm of torque (1750-4000rpm).

 Both engines come mated to a ZF eight-speed automatic transmission (codenamed 8HP51 for the petrol, 8HP76 for the diesel), with what Ineos calls a new "heavy duty" torque converter.

 All Grenadiers come standard with permanent four-wheel drive (4WD), with low-range accessed through a 2.5:1 Tremec two-speed transfer case.

 Grenadier Quartermaster

 In July 2023, Ineos introduced the Grenadier Quartermaster, a four-door pickup version of the Grenadier.
 Compared to the SUV version, its wheelbase has been stretched by 305 mm to fit the bed, which has a maximum payload capacity of 760 kg.
-The load bay measures 1564 mm long and 1619 mm, ensuring it can accommodate a standard Euro pallet.
+The load bay measures 1564 mm long and 1619 mm wide, ensuring it can accommodate a standard Euro pallet.
 The Grenadier Quartermaster towing capacity is rated at 3500 kg, identical to the SUV version.

 Despite the 25 percent import tariff imposed on light trucks built outside North America, the Grenadier Quartermaster is sold in the USA as of 2025.